exadel-inc/compreface-net-sdk/README.md

 # Usage

-All examples below you can find in repository inside [examples](/examples) folder.
+All examples below you can find in repository inside [examples](https://github.com/exadel-inc/compreface-net-sdk/tree/main/Example) folder.
+Also you can review [Recognition example](https://github.com/exadel-inc/compreface-net-sdk/tree/main/RecognitionExampleApp) application.
+It is a simple example of CompreFace usage.

 ## Initialization